-- Complete an independent and consensus review of your application, requiring 50-125 hours (dependent on application level and applicant complexity), beginning in September and may continue into November.
+- Complete an independent and consensus review of your application, requiring 50-125 hours of work (dependent on application level and applicant complexity), beginning in September and may continue into November.

 - Participate in a site visit to the applicant that will require 3 to 6 days away from work and home at an applicant site anywhere in Colorado,Wyoming or Montana in October or November (travel, lodging and meal expenses while on site are covered by RMPEx).

 Foothills: 50-65 hours individual activity, 3 classes, 3 days/2 nights away from work/home over a two to three month period

 Timberline: 70-100 hours individual activity, 3 classes, 5 days/4 nights away from work/home over a three to four month period

 Peak: 95-125 hours individual activity, 3 classes, 6 days/5 nights away from work/home over a three to four month period

 Code of Ethics